-There’s a little fee for this and a little fee for that and before you know it, it’s cost you a packet.
-Learn all about those nasty little fees associated with getting a home loan ……
+Home loan fees.
+There is one for this and a little one for that and before you know it, it’s cost you a lot of money.
+Learn all about those nasty little fees associated with getting a home loan.

 Other factors come into play when you are contemplating taking out a home loan.
 More that the interest rate and repayment schedule must be taken into account when selecting your home loan and your mortgage broker is vital in this process.
 So make sure you use a good one!